 Our success depends on our ability to retain our senior management team and to recruit additional qualified investment, sales and other professionals.
 The individuals that comprise our senior management team possess substantial experience and expertise and, in many cases, have significant relationships with certain of our clients.
 Accordingly, the loss of any one of our senior management team could adversely affect certain client relationships or limit our ability to successfully execute our investment strategies, which, in turn, could have a material adverse effect on our business, financial condition and results of operations.
 In order to retain and attract qualified investment professionals, we expect to experience a general rise in compensation and benefits expense commensurate with expected growth in headcount and with the need to maintain competitive compensation levels, which could cause our total employee compensation and benefits expense as a percentage of our total revenue to increase and adversely affect our profitability.
 However, we may not be successful in our efforts, as the market for investment professionals is extremely competitive.
-In addition, the governing agreements of our specialized funds typically require the suspension of the commitment period if, depending on the fund, between two and ten designated members of our senior management team cease to devote sufficient professional time to or cease to be employed by HLA, often called a "key person event," or in connection with certain other events.
+In addition, the governing agreements of our senior management team cease to devote sufficient professional time to or cease to be employed by HLA, often called a "key person event," or in connection with certain other events.
 The occurrence of a key person event could also affect investment periods under our limited partnership agreements.
+Any change to our senior management team could materially and adversely affect our business, financial condition and results of operations under our limited partnership agreements.
 Any change to our senior management team could materially and adversely affect our business, financial condition and results of operations.